panzerdp/dmitripavlutin.com/posts/103-timeout-fetch-request/index.md

 type: post
 ---

-Normally, you should not rely on the network when we are working with it.
+You should not rely on the network when working with it.
 The network is unreliable because an HTTP request or response can fail:

 * The user is offline
 * DNS lookup failed